The Do’s And Don’ts For Injured Victims – Information That Is Crucial To Your Case

-As a practical matter, as a result of recent legislative changes and Nevada Supreme Court decisions, it is very hard for a lawyer to bring a successful medical malpractice lawsuit.
+As a practical matter, it is very hard for a lawyer to bring a successful medical malpractice lawsuit.
 As a result, I have been forced to become very, very selective in what medical malpractice cases I will consider.

 In a nutshell, a good medical malpractice case should be based on an error that is simple enough to explain to a bright young child and involves death or very serious permanent damage.
 (In contrast, I’m happy to take an auto collision with small damages.)

-The reason that medical malpractice cases in Nevada have become so difficult recently are these:
+The reason that medical malpractice cases in Texas have become so difficult recently are these:

 3) The combination of both of the above factors means that an attorney does not want to look at a possible medical practice case within a few to several months of the one year statute running.
 If an attorney were to spend three months looking into a case 8 months after malpractice occurred and then decide not to take the case, the client would only have one more month before the statute ran and no other attorney would want to be working under that kind of deadline to put the case together.